From $80K to $100K per Month: The 6-Month Leadership Transition

 Week 2-3: The Uncomfortable Phase

 The first two weeks are rough.
-Team members still ask “should we?” out of habit.
-Isadora redirects: “What’s your call?”
-Forces them to decide.
+Team members still ask “should we?” out of habit, and Isadora redirects each time with, “What’s your call?” to force them to decide.

 Three decisions go wrong: